drdeford/Tree_Partitions_Preliminary/README.md

 # Tree_Partitions_Preliminary
 Basics of tree splitting for redistricting.

+Requires and extends the MCMC functions in github.com/gerrymandr/RunDMCMC.

 The .dbf and .json files for VA have to be extracted before use.